Electrical Engineering Technology

 - English (4 units)

-- Mathematics including algebra, geometry, and statistics; pre-calc or calc is recommended (4 units)
+- Mathematics, including algebra, geometry and statistics or trigonometry.
+Pre-calculus is highly recommended.
+(4 units)

 - Science, including Chemistry or Physics (3 units)